sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

   </figcaption>
 </figure>

 Given that the DTW algorithm's objective is to align all points with minimal cost, we can visually represent this with a matrix containing the distances between all points along both routes.
 In the matrix below, there are too many distance values to show (155 x 158 matrix cells) so a colour gradient has been used instead.
 Dark areas represent a large distance between two points from different routes and lighter areas indicate short distances between points from different routes.
-The optimal way to align both routes to one-another can be achieved with the alignment shown by the orange line.
+The optimal way to align both routes to one-another can be achieved with the alignment shown by the green line.

 We can also see that the two routes generally track each other well except for a period where the blue route is the first to turn west off a street.
 This deviation can also be seen in the distance matrix.